kbjiang/02_study/01-Course-study/data-structure-and-algorithm/coursera-stanford/coursera-abc.md

 ### Module 1
 1. think of graph as *sequences of decisions* take you from one state to another.
 	1. e.g., solving Sudoku
+2. P42. `DFS` can be done iteratively as well.
+	1. Just need to replace `queue` in `BFS` (P27) with `stack`.
+In recursive version, the *stacking* is done inexplicitly.
+	2. The answer to footnote 21 on P42 should be yes, given `s` is marked as unexplored to begin with.